The International Spy Museum is the only public museum in the world to explore the tradecraft, history, and contemporary role of espionage.

 As Director General of the British Security Service (MI5), Dame Stella was the first woman to hold the post and the first Director General to be publicly named on appointment.
 During her time as Director General she pursued a policy of greater openness for MI5, giving the 1994 Dimbleby lecture on BBC TV.
 She is currently an executive coach and mentor and serves as a trustee of the charity "Refuge," Rimington is a successful author of an autobiography Open Secret and also of several thrillers that draw on her MI5 experience, including Illegal Action and Dead Line.

 As Chairman of the House Intelligence Committee, Congressman Stokes was the first African-American to head a congressional investigating committee.
 His 30-year congressional career included positions as Chairman and cofounder of the Congressional Black Caucus, seats on the House Select Committee on Assassinations, the House Committee on Standards of Official Conduct, and the Iran-Contra Panel, which investigated the illegal sale of arms to Iran.
-He is currently Senior Counsel at the law firm of Squire, Sanders and Dempsey.
+He is formerly Senior Counsel at the law firm of Squire, Sanders and Dempsey.

 The only person to have served as both Director of the Federal Bureau of Investigation (1978-1987) and Director of Central Intelligence (1987-1991), Judge Webster’s distinguished career includes appointments as a judge of the U.S. Court of Appeals for the Eighth Circuit, a U.S. District Court judge, and a federal prosecutor in Missouri.
 He is currently a consulting partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP.